The Healthy Church Model captures our vision for our life and work together, both as a diocese and at the local church level.

 We recognise that our expressions of worship need to appeal to all generations and be relevant to the cultures and contexts in which we live.

 We are called into community with each other as the household of God.
-As in any household, we need to manage our resources, nurture our relationships and care for one another.
+As in any household, we need to manage our resources, nurture and care for one another across the generations.

 Individual churches are encouraged to practise inclusive hospitality and promote members’ active participation in congregational life.
 At a diocesan level, we seek opportunities to learn from one another and act together in common ministry and witness.